Banking Deposits Insurance - The Deposit Insurance Bill

 This creates redundancy and inefficiency, inconvenience to customers, and larger overheads for banks (probably passed on to customers).
 A reduction in bank deposit insurance coverage also creates less trust in the banking system overall.

 The law in its present form assumes that customers can make the right decisions, only depositing their money with banks that are solvent and reliable.
 However, this is a fallacy, since even well educated economists and experts in the field (as judged by the 2008 financial crisis) are not capable of adequately judging the solvency or good management of banks.

 Figures provided by TMB Bank in March 2012 indicated that more money was flowing into the government banks.
-The Finance Ministry is the major shareholder of these banks, and would be liable to provide a blanket guarantee agains bankruptcy.
-Government include banks such as the Government Housing Bank, and the Government Savings Bank.
+The Finance Ministry is the major shareholder of these banks, and would be liable to provide a blanket guarantee against bankruptcy.
+This ncludes banks such as the Government Housing Bank, and the Government Savings Bank.
 Branches are few and between, but can be found in Bangkok and around Thailand.
-These bank do not offer all the services provided by commercial banks.
-Your money though could however be safer with them.
+These banks do not offer all the services provided by commercial banks.
+An exception may be Krung Thai Bank, which also has a subsidiary of the Bank of Thailand as its main shareholder (majority owner), is a large bank with many branches, and provides most common bank activities.
+Your money could be safer with any of the banks mentioned.

 So one recommendation could be : deposit the bulk of your assets with government banks, and have a current account or savings account with a commercial bank for daily expenses.